sparklingrobots/nano2017/second_draft/meta/Plot.md

 # OUTLINE

+## HERO'S JOURNEY

+### What are the 8 to 12 sequences (can be made of multiple scenes) in the book?

+1. Discovering the problem during annual harvest

+2.

+3.

+4. Lo at the Well, begins research

+5. Su gets involved.

+6. Lo goes to the tree alone and is attacked

+7.

+8.

+9.

+10.

+11. Inside the abandoned air hangar -- dismantling generator

+12. Final sequence at the tree -- getting there, executing, result

+### Hero's Journey

+#### ACT ONE
+1. hero starts in ordinary world

+Lo and her friends are in the forest preparing for the year's big harvest.
+All the Delvers are here, it's a big chaotic time.
+The inciting incident is witnessed by all but only understood by fi and Lo. (murder? harvest spoiled? leader killed or corrupted? climax embedded. it has to happen at the spring. )

+2. hero receives call to adventure

+3. hero rejects call

+Lo runs from the scene of the crime.
+She tries to push it from her mind, assuming the Delvers will address it and calm everyone--but the ongoing silence from the Delvers drives her to extreme distress/anxiety.

+4. hero meets mentor. mentor gives hero courage to continue

+Fi comes to Lo with a summoning from the Delvers--Fi shares her fear and bolsters Lo's courage.

+#### ACT TWO -- Act Two belongs to the VILLAIN.
+Make sure the villain is front and center all the dang time.

+5. hero crosses threshold, enter special world.

+Fi and Lo travel to the Well

+6. hero encounters enemies and allies, undergoes ordeal that will serve as their initiation

+Lo meets lots of Delvers, and begins to understand more about the world of the Delvers and starts to see the dark side of them.
+She meets both good and bad Delvers and experiences two things:

+1) She is threatened by a Delver, or has other scary Delver experience.
+2) Council of Delvers, initiating her into their ranks so she can do her work.

+(OMG MAYBE LO DOES ALL THE RESEARCH IN THE WELL AND NOT AT HER OWN HOME, HENCE SHE GETS A LOT OF TIME TO SPEND WITH THEM AND LEARN ABOUT THE BADNESS) (POSSIBLY ALSO WHY SU HAS TO GO ON HER BIKE RIDE?)

+7. hero confronts villain, acquires treasure

+As Lo finishes her song and prepares to share it with the Delvers, the Queen comes to listen to the song.
+The effect on the queen is extreme, and is broadcast throughout the entire Well.
+Those who have been badly infected die. she is waylaid by the Bad Delvers, who try to kill her and destroy her work.
+Her battle with them and eventual defeat are the biggest personal challenge for her.

+#### ACT THREE

+8. the road back. hero escapes special world, trying to 'get home'

+She runs away from the Well.
+Fi and a few other Delvers flee with her.
+They need to find a new way to broadcast since the Well is destroyed in the escape (fire?) (everyone deafened or otherwise wounded?)

+9. villains pursue hero. hero must fight/escape again.

+They follow!
+Perhaps they take refuge in the old hotel, or perhaps they simply end up there via hijinks.

+10. hero returns home with treasure, reintegrates into ordinary world, but now as changed person, thanks to their ordeal and experiences on the journey

+After escaping, Lo and co. finally unleash the song, fighting off the bads.
+Not only is Lo changed, but the whole world is undone--and time for a new beginning.

+## ONE SENTENCE VERSION:

+#todo: Take an hour and write a one-sentence summary of your novel.
+Something like this: “A rogue physicist travels back in time to kill the apostle Paul.”
+(This is the summary for my first novel, Transgression.)
+The sentence will serve you forever as a ten-second selling tool.
+This is the big picture, the analog of that big starting triangle in the snowflake picture. (https://www.advancedfictionwriting.com/articles/snowflake-method/)

+In a world that has healed from the modern apocalypse, seeds from the past threaten a stagnant society.

+Long after society collapsed, the Delvers keep order--until one person saves and destroys the world in a moment.
+(20)

+A bicycling historian saves the world from an inflexible religious order and a historical evil all at once.
+(17)

+A rejected healer turned historian discovers the secret that will save the world from an ancient evil--but will she be able to stop the unraveling of the world she loves?

+A rejected healer, a historian and a small child are trapped in an abandoned industrial facility, threatened by a man hellbent on undoing the social order.

+A centuries-old secret threatens to unravel the peaceful world of the Delvers, unless Lo can stop it--but will she have the courage to risk the structures she is trying to protect?
+(34)

+Humanity has found peace--but a secret threatens to come to light that will destroy everything.
+(No characters.)

+Lo has to solve the puzzle before the bad guys outnumber the good.

+In a world where sound is everything, an amateur historian finds herself at the crux of society--choosing who will win and who will lose.

+After Fiona abandons the religious cult that raised her, she discovers a secret that threatens the very existence of the cult--will she choose them or will she choose herself?

+As the anniversary of the Great Mourning approaches, everything is chaos.
+Dark forces have taken a few Delver towns and now the Delvers are employing the most dangerous weapon they have (Lo) in a desperate gamble to stave off the darkness.
+But Lo doesn't get there in time so by the time the threat is stopped, most of the Delvers are dead.
+Lo and Fi have to bring back society in their own image.

+I like this summary  -- Lo is the force of creativity that causes some destruction but brings about something marvelous.

+The Delvers keep harmony--until one of them is brutally murdered.
+Suddenly, someone they rejected is their only hope for maintaining peace and control--and she's not sure she's on their side.

 ## Tara's Kinda Rough Plot Summary to Just Figure Out If I Know What Happens In This Book Chronologically

 “Music directly imitates the passions or states of the soul; hence, when one listens to music that imitates certain passion, he becomes imbued with the same passion; … In short, if one listens to the wrong kind of music he will become the wrong kind of person; but, conversely, if he listens to the right kind of music he will tend to become the right kind of person.”